akuklev/akuklev/synthetic-types.md

 Synthetic types are particularily well-behaved: each possible value of a synthetic type can be given as a finite tree of constructors.
 In particular, it means that synthetic types are effectively enumerable: one can write down an algorithm that prints out possible values of a given type and will eventually print out any of them.

 Synthetic types that do not employ user-defined identifications, equality of values is decidable, i.e. equality can be checked by an algorithm which is guaranteed to terminate.
 For synthetic types employing postulated identifications, the equality checking is only guaranteed to be verifiable, i.e. to terminate if the values are equal indeed.
 If the values are distinct, equality checking might run into an infinite loop.
 That is not a flaw of a particular equality checking algorithm, but an general problem known in mathematics as [word problem undecidability](https://en.wikipedia.org/wiki/Word_problem_(mathematics)).

+There are two general approaches to declarative type definitions:
+* Synthetic (or closed) paradigm: To define a type, one specifies how values of that type are built bottom-up.
+* Behaviorial (or open) paradigm: To define a type, one specifies how values of that type have behave, without explicitly limiting how they are built.

+Types defined using the first paradigm are closed in the sense they do not contain anything one has not explicitly put there.
+Number of inhabitants of a synthetic type is known upfront.
+If it is infinite, than it has to be countably infinite, i.e. all possible inhabitants can be numbered by whole numbers.
+In contrast, for behaviorially defined types one does not assume that they are exhausted by values known upfront.
+Behaviorially defined types obey the duck typing principle: "if it walks like a duck and it quacks like a duck, then it's duck", so in general one only knows a lower bound on their size.

+To define the types mentioned as examples above, one needs both approaches.
+In fact, for the most advanced examples (in particular, for real numbers) one has to use both paradigms simultaneously.

 TODO: few words about synthetic types and abstract syntax trees.